googleapis/google-cloud-java/generation/new_client_hermetic_build/README.md

 This docker container will run the generation scripts and generate the library in your repo.
-You can create a PR explaining what commands you used (the docker command is not as informative as the `new-client.py` call, so make sure at least the new-client arguments were listed.
+You can create a PR explaining what commands you used (the docker command is not as informative as the `new-client.py` call, so make sure at least the new-client arguments were listed).